 Looking forward, the future of aviation lies in the integration of technology, human expertise, and global cooperation.
 Smart tech solutions such as AI diagnostics and real-time monitoring will continue to evolve.
 At the same time, airlines must not neglect the human element well-trained pilots and flight attendants remain the last line of defense.
 By balancing advanced technology with strong human judgment, the aviation industry can prevent similar diversions and strengthen passenger trust worldwide.

-Conclusion: A Turning Point in Aviation Safety
+Conclusion: Lessons and Progress in Aviation Safety

 FAQs